 Animal Flower Cave and North Point

 We may have got a slightly lost on our Bajan road trip.
-Road signs aren’t the best in Barbados, they’re quite small and few and far between.
+Road signs are quite small and few and far between.
 We used a paper map as there was no sat nav in the car and we didn’t want roaming costs.
-Some quirkily named places like Pie Corner, The Risk and Boscobelle did seem to crop up more than once – I’m sure we went around in circles for at least 45 minutes.
+Some quirkily named places like Pie Corner, The Risk and Boscobelle did seem to crop up more than once – I’m sure we went around in circles at least twice.

 Not all the roads are coastal and on an inland section we passed this photogenic ruined building near St Clement’s church.
 I posted to Instagram wondering why it hadn’t been pulled down and got an answer from a local.
 It seems Barbadians are reluctant to pull down old buildings, especially religious ones.
 The ruin is believed to have served as part of the original school at St Clements.
 I loved the contrast between the pale, flaking paint and the crisp blue skies beyond.